An Interview

 How did you go about finding employment when you first arrived?

-I wrote to all advertising agencies (my actual profession) in Toronto, sending my resumes and asking for just a foot in the door without any big salary expectations or title, but never heard from any.
+I wrote to all employers of my actual profession in Toronto, sending my resumes and asking for just a foot in the door without any big salary expectations or title, but never heard from any.
 Frustration grew after a while, so then I just started applying for anything in any profession, underselling and diluting my qualifications to a laughable point, and got a ridiculously exploitative job.

 Did anyone help you?